-USP of the Programmes Run by the School of Arts, Humanities and Social Sciences:
+USP of the Programmes of the Department of Journalism and Mass Communication:

-- Hi-tech State of the Art Media Lab and Studio with recording facility, radio room and editing room - Well-equipped Psychology Labs - Language Labs - Contemporary curriculum - Ample scope to gain practical exposure through internships.
-Present batch students are undergoing internships at Star Sports, Adzu Advertising, Red Advertisement, and so on. - Academia-industry interface expert lectures and workshops by resource persons from various industries, media houses, authors and academicians. - Chance to participate in Vox Pops conducted by various TV Channels - Chance to participate in various extension activities, such as, road shows, street theatre, educative programs, etc. in association with newspapers like The Hindu and other media houses. - Training in event management both in-house events and outside events, such as, International Film Festival conducted by Innovative Film City

-- Training in anchoring for in-house events and outside events, such as, the Edu Expo by The Hindu - Practical exposure through visits to various news channels, High Court, Press Clubs, etc. - Certification programs, such as, Pearson Global English, Certification in Animation, Certification in Photography, etc. - Certificate programs in foreign languages French, German, Mandarin and Japanese - Certification and training program for CBSE UGC NET exam - Demo classes in teaching - Training in placement/ employability skills integrated within the curriculum - Complete guidance in research activities students are trained by their mentors on presenting their research papers in conferences and seminars.
+- Hi-tech State of the Art Media Lab and Studio with recording facility, radio room and editing room - Contemporary curriculum - Ample scope to gain practical exposure through internships.
+Present batch students are undergoing internships at Star Sports, Adzu Advertising, Red Advertisement, and so on. - Academia-industry interface expert lectures and workshops by resource persons from various industries, media houses, authors and academicians. - Chance to participate in Vox Pops conducted by various TV Channels - Chance to participate in various extension activities, such as, road shows, street theatre, educative programs, etc. in association with newspapers like The Hindu and other media houses. - Training in event management both in-house events and outside events, such as, International Film Festival conducted by Innovative Film City - Training in anchoring for in-house events and outside events, such as, the Edu Expo by The Hindu - Practical exposure through visits to various news channels, High Court, Press Clubs, etc. - Certification programs, such as, Pearson Global English, Certification in Animation, Certification in Photography, etc. - Certificate programs in foreign languages French, German, Mandarin and Japanese - Certification and training program for CBSE UGC NET exam - Demo classes in teaching - Training in placement/ employability skills integrated within the curriculum - Complete guidance in research activities students are trained by their mentors on presenting their research papers in conferences and seminars.
 They are also trained to publish their research papers in reputed journals.
-Many students have received "Best Paper" awards during conferences. - Compulsory research project with complete guidance by teachers; deserving projects are published in the form of book or papers in journals.
+Many students have received "Best Paper" awards during conferences.

+• Compulsory research project with complete guidance by teachers; deserving projects are published in the form of book or papers in journals.